What is an exercise echocardiogram?

 You will be asked to remove any jewelry or other objects that may interfere with the

-procedure.
-You may wear your glasses, dentures, or hearing aids if you use any of
+test.
+You may wear your glasses, dentures, or hearing aids if you use any of these.

 You will be asked to remove clothing from the waist up and will be given a gown to

-You will be asked to empty your bladder before the procedure.
+You will be asked to empty your bladder before the test.